Scales in Fishes

 Example of Fishes with Ctenoid Scales: Most ray-finned fishes possess ctenoid scales.

-Examples and function of modified scales:
+Examples and functions of modified scales:

 - In bony fishes, the scales along the lateral line have central pores that allow water to contact the sensory cells.